jscans12/chassis-dynamics/README.md

 # Chassis-Dynamics

+## Prerequisites
+You must have MATLAB R2019a or later (earlier versions may work but are untested), and also must have the h5io package on your MATLAB path.
+The h5io package can be found either on [GitHub](https://github.com/jscans12/h5io) or the [MATLAB FileExchange](https://www.mathworks.com/matlabcentral/fileexchange/126235-h5io).

-## Overview
+## Models
 This is a chassis simulation tool written purely in MATLAB.
 It is currently intended to primarily simulate ride dynamics.
 Note all units are assumed to be in SI.

 ### Vehicle Model
-The chassis itself is a 4-corner car model.
+Currently the only available model is the "simple_car", which is a 4-corner car model.
 It includes suspension components found in most road vehicles.

 ![Chassis Model](https://github.com/jscans12/chassis-dynamics/blob/main/docs/diagram.png)